The Exact Factorizations of Almost Simple Groups: Preliminaries

-\begin{lemma} Let $G$ be an almost simple group whose socle $L$, let $G=HK$ be a factorization with $HL=KL=G$, and let $A$ and $B$ be core-free subgroups of $G$ containing $H$ and $K$, respectively.
-Then for each normal subgroup $M$ of $A$ and normal subgroup $N$ of $B$, we have
+Let $T$ be a classical linear group on $V$ with center $Z$ such that $T/Z$ is a classical simple group, and let $S$ be a subgroup of $\GaL(V)$ containing $T$ as a normal subgroup.
+Then for a subgroup $X$ of $S$, denote by $\lefthat X$ the subgroup $(X\cap T)Z/Z$ of $T/Z$.